bellpepper91/beng183/final.md

 ![CrosslinkDiagram](http://www.jbc.org/content/290/44/26404/F1.medium.gif "Diagram of Crosslinking")

 **[Figure 1](http://www.jbc.org/content/290/44/26404.full).** Formaldehyde (*red dots*) reversably crosslinks associated proteins (*blue* and *purple*) and DNA (*black curve*) within the environment of a cell or nucleus.
-DNA is shown wrapped around nucleosomes (grey circles). **Figure provibed by Hoffman *et al*.
+DNA is shown wrapped around nucleosomes (*grey circles*). **Figure provided by Hoffman *et al*.
 The Journal of Biological Chemistry (2015).**

 Crosslinking is a reversable process that covalently bonds associated molecules, such as proteins and DNA.
-In ChIP, we are interested in chromatin and as such, we focus on chromatin-protein interactions.
-Since chains of associated proteins can be crosslinked together, chromatin-protein-protein-... interactions are also of interest.
+In ChIP, we are interested in DNA in the form of chromatin and as such, we focus on chromatin-protein interactions.
+Since chains of associated proteins can be crosslinked together, chromatin-protein<sub>A</sub>-protein<sub>B</sub>-... interactions are also of interest.
 Common proteins of interest are transcription factors and histones (with specific modifications).

 #### 2.2.
 Shearing Chromatin<a name="2.2"></a>